appelc/Nkhotakota_camera_traps/README.md

 -   `inference_yolo.py` to generate predictions on new data

--   `njobvu_project.py` to create a Njobvu-AI project for review of model predictions
+-   `njobvu_project.py` to create an Njobvu-AI project for review of model predictions

 ------------------------------------------------------------------------

-### Example implementation of NWR_YOLO model {#example-implementation-of-nwr_yolo-model}
+### Example implementation of NWR_YOLO model

 #### OPTION 1: using Njobvu-AI

-1. Download the [NWR_YOLO_v1 model from Zenodo](https://doi.org/10.5281/zenodo.15392141) and unzip the folder
+1. Download the [NWR_YOLO_v1 model files from Zenodo](https://zenodo.org/records/15994922) and unzip the folder

 2. Ensure [Njobvu-AI](https://github.com/sullichrosu/Njobvu-AI) is installed locally

 3. Ensure [darknet](https://github.com/AlexeyAB/darknet) is installed locally

-4. Follow the instructions for Inference from the Njobvu-AI documentation ()
+4. Follow the instructions to create a project with optional image classification from the [Njobvu-AI documentation](https://github.com/sullichrosu/Njobvu-AI?tab=readme-ov-file#installation)

-    *NOTE:* the model weights input will be the file "X.zip" in the folder downloaded in Step 1
+    *NOTE:* the input with model weights and configuration files will be "model_files.zip" in the folder downloaded in Step 1

 #### OPTION 2: using the command line